Swati alleges PML-N’s Capt Safdar has huge assets

 The federal minister said the former prime minister Nawaz Sharif’s son-in-law was building a mega mansion at posh Ghazikot Township.

-“I don’t want to respond to the allegations levelled by Swati as he [Swati] couldn’t even construct his native village’s roads but Safdar spread a network of the mega development projects across the Oghi Tehsil,” said Sajjad.
+“I don’t want to respond to the allegations levelled by Swati as he [Swati] couldn’t even construct his native village’s roads but Safdar spread a network of the mega development projects across the Oghi Tehsil,” said Sajjad.“If I consider giving response to Swati for his allegations, it would be the National Assembly where I would expose him for his corruption and background,” he said.

 The vehicle carrying passengers was on its way to Oghi from Mansehra when the driver, while negotiating a steep turn, lost control over the steering wheel as a result of which it skidded off the road and plunged into a ravine.